ilhan007/ui5con-web-component/docs/1_Getting_Started.md

 ### Usage

 The **`Token`** and **`Tokenizer`** will be used in the **`Tags`** column of the [SmartStore Inventory](https://ilhan007.github.io/ui5con-app/#/detail).
-The Token and Tokenizer will help implementing **`Edit`** mode to allow users editting the tags as shown below.
+The Token and Tokenizer will be used for implementing **`Edit`** mode to allow users removing the tags as shown below.